marissazhong/sinatra-shopping-cart/spec.md

 - [x] Ensure that users can't modify content created by other users: The current user can only see his or her carts.
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying: Users are able to create, read, update, and delete their carts.
 - [x] Include user input validations: Blank fields or existing usernames redirect to the signup or login page.
-- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new): I use rack-flash to show error messages for empty or invalid input.
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code: I have included this.

 Confirm